 crew and later exploded.

 In 1963, Navy divers located a wreck they believed to be that of Preble and recovered a number of artifacts, including a mast.
 Other than these artifacts, the wreck was basically left intact.
 Extensive research on the Civil War Navies has produced a very detailed page about this PREBLE which you can find here.
+(Thanks to CTMCM Steven Rose for finding an alternate source of this information)

 |The third PREBLE (DD-12) was laid down by the Union Iron Works, San